 Not available for public viewing.

 Two icons, of egg tempera and gold on wood, by the Russian artist Sergei Federov were installed in the nave, above the votive candle stands, in 1994.
 They are in the Byzantine style and depict Christ and the Virgin with the Christ Child.
+An icon of St Edward the Confessor, by Archimandrite Zinon, was dedicated on 13th October 2019 in the Confessor's chapel.

 This important oil painting of the Quire, with the classical High Altar, shows the 13th century stalls before their destruction.
 It also shows the organ in its position in the north quire aisle.
 Presented in 1931 by the Reverend P. Waddington.
 This has been cleaned and is on display in the new Queen's Diamond Jubilee Galleries